emacsboston/emacsboston.github.io/giving-a-talk.md

 ---
 layout: default
-title: (emacs-nyc giving a talk)
+title: (emacs-boston giving a talk)
 ---

 ### Wanna give a talk?

 Perfect, we're looking for speakers!
 If you have an idea for a talk that the Emacs community would enjoy, let us know!
 Whether you're re-implementing the elisp garbage collector or you've just got a cool workflow in Org, we'd love to hear from you.
 Shoot us an [email] and we'll get you scheduled!

 If you have any particular requirements or preferences, we'll do our best to satisfy them.
 This should be fun!

 Sometimes people are interested in giving a talk, but don't know what to talk *about.* If you're in that category, we've got a few suggestions for topics we'd love to learn about:

 * Demystifying terminal emulation: `shell` vs `term` vs `ansi-term` vs `eshell`
 * Designing and writing a color scheme